-I understand the novel coronavirus causes the disease known as COVID-19 and that there is currently a pandemic.
+I understand the novel coronavirus causes the disease known as COVID-19.
 I understand the virus has a long incubation period during which carriers may not show symptoms and still be contagious.
-For this reason, it is recommended to stay home and avoid close contact with other people when at all possible.

 I understand the federal and provincial governments have asked individuals to maintain social distancing of a least 2 metres (6 feet) and I recognize it is not possible to maintain this distance while receiving dental treatment.